RateCity.com.au

 • Your existing debts

 Lenders want to take stock of how you spend your money to calculate if you can afford mortgage repayments.
-Your past financial behaviour is a key component of a lender’s eligibility critieria, as the bank or lender must legally determine that you will be able to pay your mortgage instalments on time - even if interest rates rise.
+Your past financial behaviour is a key component of a lender’s eligibility criteria, as the bank or lender must legally determine that you will be able to pay your mortgage instalments on time, even if interest rates rise.

 What mortgage lenders are looking for in your bank statements

-Typically, when you apply for a home loan you will need to provide copies of around three months’ worth of bank statements.
-Here's what a lender may pay closer attention to when looking at your bank statements:
+Typically, when you apply for a home loan you will need to provide around three months of bank statements.
+Here's what a lender may pay close attention to when analysing statements:

 Regular and consistent income